-For those who don’t know who William Norwood is your first thought, after glancing at the title of this piece, would probably be an orthopedic surgeon about to become famous for developing a radical new way to repair the panoply of injuries that have beset the sport of baseball in general and pitchers in particular.
+For those who don’t know who William Norwood is, your first thought after glancing at the title of this piece would probably be that he is an orthopedic surgeon about to become famous for developing a radical new way to repair the panoply of injuries that have beset the sport of baseball in general and pitchers in particular.
 Not the case.
 Norwood is a surgeon, of significant renown in fact, but not an orthopedist.
 His specialty is pediatric cardio-thoracic work.
 There is a specific multi step procedure that bears his name.
 It has changed countless lives since its inception in 1981 and while improving the national pastime pales in comparison to saving a child’s life I think it’s still worth musing over.
 The application of his work is, to say the least, indirect but the cognitive approach involved in it’s formation could be of immense value to the sport, and subsequently to its fans.

 Norwood’s breakthrough came concerning a congenital heart disease called hypoplastic left heart syndrome.
 In babies afflicted with this condition the left side of the heart is severely underdeveloped in utero.
 The left side is the one that supplies the body with oxygen rich blood.
 The results were as dire and straight forward as it seems.
 Prior to Dr. Norwood’s change in approach, all surgical intervention had failed.
 The standard of care was palliation until the infant’s eventual demise.
 Norwood changed all that.
 What’s fascinating to me is that the procedure has four separate components, spread out over three stages and at a fundamental level his contribution to this could be most accurately described as absolutely nothing.
 Norwood pioneered none of the individual techniques involved.
 But he did realize that by combining the already existing options in the right order he could turn a problem that no one could solve into one that would have a positive outcome.
 The insights that he had in that regard are the ones that I think have broader application, and if properly tailored to the sport could end up alleviating its most pressing miseries.